dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 ## Problem

 Object detection is one of the classic problems in computer vision: Recognize what objects are inside a given image and also where they are in the image.
 For these cases, you can either use pre-trained models or train your own model to classify images specific to your custom domain.
+In this sample, we'll use a pre-trained model.

 ## How the sample works

 This sample consists of two separate apps:

 - An ASP.NET Core Web App that allows the user to upload or select an image.
-The WebApp then runs the image through an object detection model using ML.NET, and paints bounding boxes with labels indicating the objects detected.
+The Web app then runs the image through an object detection model using ML.NET, and paints bounding boxes with labels indicating the objects detected.
-- A WPF Core desktop app that renders a live-stream of the devices web cam, runs the video frames through an object detection model using ML.NET, and paints bounding boxes with labels indicating the objects detected in real-time.
+- A WPF Core desktop app that renders a live-stream of the device's web cam, runs the video frames through an object detection model using ML.NET, and paints bounding boxes with labels indicating the objects detected in real-time.

-The WebApp shows the images listed on the right, and each image may be selected to process.
+The Web app shows the images listed on the right, and each image may be selected to process.
 Once the image is processed, it is drawn in the middle of the screen with labeled bounding boxes around each detected object as shown below.

 ![Animated image showing object detection web sample](./docs/Screenshots/ObjectDetection.gif)